brainsatplay/brainsatplay/docs/docs/index.md

 }
 ```

-At that point, they hooked up Web Bluetooth, Web Serial, and other data acquisition APIs to these plugins and optimized [`brainsatplay` and its dependencies](./guides/libraries/index.md) to be as fast as possible.
+At that point, they hooked up Web Bluetooth, Web Serial, and other data acquisition APIs to these components and optimized [`brainsatplay` and its dependencies](./guides/libraries/index.md) to be as fast as possible.

 ## Playing with Code
 `brainstplay` embodies our desire to support the joy of developers as they create high-performance applications.
 It encompasses many different goals including **free software use**, a focus on **inspectability and interactivity**, and **accessibility** for everyone with a brain.